aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/02-analyze-files-with-Spark.md

 Have a time to review the [Apache Spark in Azure Synapse Analytics](https://docs.microsoft.com/azure/synapse-analytics/spark/apache-spark-overview) article in the Azure Synapse Analytics documentation.

-## Excercise 1: Query data in files
+## Exercise 1: Query data in files

 The script provisions an Azure Synapse Analytics workspace and an Azure Storage account to host the data lake, then uploads some data files to the data lake.